dianavogel/IDEONAMICS/README.md

 ## OVERVIEW

 IDEONAMICS is a dynamic field based neurocognitive architecture which simulates basic experiments in the research field of ideomotor theory and effect-based action control in MATLAB.
-The technical and methodological framework of IDEONAMICS is Dynamic Field Theory (DFT), as it is implemented in the [COSIVINA](https://bitbucket.org/sschneegans/cosivina) toolbox.
+The technical and methodological framework of IDEONAMICS is Dynamic Field Theory (DFT), as it is implemented in the [COSIVINA](https://bitbucket.org/sschneegans/cosivina) toolbox (Schneegans, 2015).

 ## ABSTRACT